Pharma blog

 A company website is a huge opportunity to not only share your vision or culture but also where you can prove it.
 Especially in the pharmaceutical industry, a company vision can be pretty abstract.
 It’s not only about the text; this is your opportunity to prove it with the right tone of voice, style, design, and visuals.
 You can share stories, testimonials, pictures, videos, etc. If you’re doing this right, you can make someone else enthusiastic about what your company does and why they should work with you.
 It will help you prove that you’re a reliable partner.

 An example of not being personal is using stock photos.
-These are general pictures of models that you can buy for a low price.
+These are general pictures of models you can buy for a low price.
 They are used on many pharma websites.
 Unless you have something to hide, I wouldn’t recommend using them.

 Instead, use your website to introduce yourself and make your company more approachable.
 Showcase your actual amazing team.
 And again, the style of the photos you use says a lot about your company culture.
-As a potential client, I would want to learn more about your company and your people.
-In this stage, I’ll judge if I trust you and if I want to invest more time in getting to know you.
+As a potential client, I want to learn more about your company and people.
+In this stage, I’ll judge if I trust you and want to invest more time in getting to know you.

-The development of a custom built, complex website can be very, very expensive.
-But, most companies just need a straightforward and good-looking website, and that’s actually cheaper than you probably would expect.
+The development of a custom-built, complex website can be very, very expensive.
+But most companies just need a straightforward and good-looking website, and that’s actually cheaper than you probably would expect.

 Content